 The record for the world's most expensive jigsaw puzzle was set in 2005 at an auction benefiting the non-profit Golden Retriever Foundation, for the impressive sum of $27,000.
 The 467-piece wooden work was handcrafted by American artist Rachel Page Elliott, who has won numerous awards for her skills.
 The name of the buyer has never been made public...

-The world champion in speedcubing is a 26-year-old Spaniard, Alejandro Clemente León, who has won multiple international titles.
-But speed records just keep falling: in 2025, the Polish Wiktor Kacprzak solved a 500-piece puzzle in just 22 minutes and 2 seconds at the world’s largest competition.
-That’s equivalent to fitting a piece 2.5 seconds!
+The world champion in speed puzzling is a 26-year-old Spaniard, Alejandro Clemente León, who has won multiple international titles.
+But speed records keep being broken: in 2025, Poland's Wiktor Kacprzak completed a 500-piece puzzle in just 22 minutes and 2 seconds at the world’s largest competition.
+That’s equivalent to fitting one piece every 2.5 seconds!

-As forthe speed record for a 1,000-piece puzzle, it is held by Sarah Mills of the United Kingdom, who completed it in 1 hour and 40 minutes at the 2020 British Championship.
-If you’re a puzzle enthusiast (or just confident!) and the idea of smashing that record appeals to you, go for it and put together the London Callingpuzzle!
+As for the speed record for a 1,000-piece puzzle, it is held by Sarah Mills from the United Kingdom, who completed it in 1 hour and 40 minutes at the 2020 British Championship.
+If you’re a dissectologist (or just confident!) and the idea of smashing that record appeals to you, why not give it a try and put together the London Calling puzzle!

-The the largest collection of puzzles The record, which has never been officially recorded, belongs to the American Liza Fireman.
-In May 2025, she owned 4,060 different puzzles, a world record recognized by Guinness World Records.
-Previously, the record was held by collector Georgina Gil-Lacuna, who gathered more than 1,000 puzzles and displayed them at the Puzzle Mansion museum in Tagaytay, Philippines.
+The largest collection of jigsaw puzzles ever recorded belongs to American collector Liza Fireman.
+In May 2025, she owned 4,060 different puzzles, an official Guinness World Records.
+Previously, the record was held by collector Georgina Gil-Lacuna, who amassed more than 1,000 puzzles and displayed them at the Puzzle Mansion museum in Tagaytay, Philippines.

-At Jour Férié though we are certainly impressed by these world records in puzzle-solving…), we prefer to emphasize the joy of slowing down and disconnecting while savoring every moment spent putting together our creations.
-Our collection is designed to invite you to relax, far from the pressure to perform, and to rediscover all the benefits of puzzle-solving
+Although we’re certainly impressed by these world records, at Jour Férié we prefer to celebrate the joy of slowing down and disconnecting while savoring every moment spent putting our creations together.
+Our collection is designed to invite you to relax, far from the pressure to perform, and to rediscover all the benefits of jigsaw puzzles

 puzzle 1000 pieces made in france paysage montagne randonnée-2

-Take the time to immerse yourself in our world, in which our biggest puzzles have only 1,000 pieces, but where each one finds its place at your own pace, in simple, authentic pleasure.
-It's up to you to set your own puzzle record, like the longest moment of uninterrupted calm, for example...
+Take the time to immerse yourself in our gentle world, where our largest jigsaw puzzles have just 1,000 pieces, yet every piece finds its place at your own pace, in simple, authentic enjoyment.
+It's up to you to set your own puzzle record, perhaps the longest moment of uninterrupted calm...

 Sources: